This policy was last updated on 1 February 2022. For Terms and Conditions relating to Membership, visit this page.

 6. In exceptional circumstances, we reserve the right to allocate different seats should this be necessary.
 We will endeavour to ensure these are of the equivalent value to those purchased.
 If this is not possible, suitable compensation will be offered.

-7. Patrons with access requirements must inform us at the time of booking.
-You are responsible for booking appropriate seats for your accessibility needs.
+8. Patrons with access requirements must inform us at the time of booking.
+You are responsible for booking appropriate seats for your accessibility needs, or informing Box Office staff when booking over the phone.
 In the event that you book for an area advertised as inaccessible, we will do our best to provide alternative facilities but without guarantee.
 More information about Access at Opera Holland Park can be found here.

-8. Please note that a booking fee of £3.50 will normally apply to ticket orders unless you are a Member or Supporter of Opera Holland Park.
+9. Please note that a booking fee of £3.75 per order will apply unless you are a Member or Supporter of Opera Holland Park.

 Refunds and exchanges

-All tickets are non-refundable except under the circumstances outlined below.
+All tickets are non-refundable at the point of purchase except under the circumstances outlined below:

-12. In these circumstances, tickets will be refunded for an OHP Credit Voucher or for credit on your OHP account.
-These credits will remain valid for 18 months from the date of issue and will have no value once they have expired.
+2. Where applicable in these circumstances, tickets will be refunded for an OHP Credit Voucher or for credit on your OHP account.
+These credits will remain valid for 18 months from the date of issue and will have no value once expired.

-You may be able to exchange your tickets for use on a different date (for the same production):
+You may be able to exchange your tickets for use on a different date (for the same production) under the below circumstances:

-13. Ticket exchanges are at the discretion of the management and are subject to a £6.50 fee per ticket.
+1. Ticket exchanges are at the discretion of the management and subject to a £6.50 fee per exchange per ticket.

-14. Exchanges are available to Members and Supporters for free.
+2. Exchanges are available to Members and Supporters for free of charge (please refer to the definition of Members and Supporters above).

-15. All ticket exchanges must be requested at least two weeks before the date of the performance.
+3. All ticket exchanges must be requested no later than a minimum 48 hours before the start time of the performance.

 Admission

-18. Non-compliance with Public Health regulations as a result of COVID-19, including participating in temperature checks, wearing masks (unless exempt) and other safety measures in place at the venue may also result in refusal of admission.
+3. Non-compliance with Public Health regulations and other safety measures in place at the venue may also result in refusal of admission.

-21. We operate a strict latecomer’s policy.
+5. We operate a strict latecomer’s policy.
 Latecomers will not be permitted until a suitable break in the performance, identified by the theatre management.
 This may be the interval.
-Latecomers will be asked to remain in the foyer area and/or public areas deemed acceptable by the management.
+Latecomers will be asked to remain in the foyer area and/or public areas deemed acceptable by the management, keeping noise to an acceptable volume as not to disturb the audience while the performance is taking place.

-23. The management reserves the right to conduct security searches and to confiscate any item, which in the reasonable opinion of the management may cause danger or disruption to other members of the audience.
+7. The management reserves the right to conduct security searches and to confiscate any item, which in the reasonable opinion of the management may cause danger or disruption to other members of the audience.
+Refusal to comply will result in denied admission.

-25. Children under seven years of age are not permitted in the theatre unless attending the Schools Matinee or a specific family event including Relaxed Performances.
+9. Children under seven years of age are not permitted in the theatre unless attending the Schools Matinee or a specific family event including Relaxed Performances.
 Age restrictions for all external hires or visiting companies (including British Youth Opera) will differ depending on the visiting company’s policies.
 Please ask for further details.
+Babes in arms will only be admitted to Discovery Matinees, and for these performances anyone over the age of 2 must have a seat purchased for them.

-26. You must decide if a performance is suitable for any child attending with you upon booking.
-We shall endeavour to inform you before purchasing, or as soon as possible afterwards, if we feel a performance or production should be age restricted.
+10. You must decide if a performance is suitable for any child attending with you upon booking.
 We accept no responsibility for any effect, injury or offence caused by the attendance of a child at an unsuitable performance.

-29. Access discounts are only available to those with an Access ‘tag’ on their account.
+13. Access discounts are only available to those with an Access ‘tag’ on their account and only apply to particular price bands.
 We reserve the right to ask for proof of eligibility at the time of admission.

 Performances

-32. Surtitles are provided on three screens.
+2. Surtitles are provided on screens.
 Surtitles may not always be visible from all parts of the theatre at all times.
 We do not guarantee that surtitles will always be in operation.

-35. All ticket holders, including those of the Schools Matinee performances, consent to the photographing and filming of themselves as members of the audience.
+5. All ticket holders consent to the photographing and filming of themselves as members of the audience.
 It is the responsibility of the person in charge of the group to seek consent from parents or guardians in advance of the visit.

 Food and drink

-39. Our picnic areas have strict capacity limits, which are communicated to customers upon booking.
-As a result, we are unable to add additional persons to tables unless in exceptional circumstances and only if notified in advance.
+4. Our picnic areas have strict capacity limits, which are communicated to customers upon booking.
+As a result, we are unable to add additional persons to tables.

 Liability